pumachu/glass-transition-prediction/README.md

 <img src='https://i.imgur.com/HPvvHs8.png' alt='alt text' width=800 >

-The contents will be introduced as following.
+The contents in the repository will be introduced as following.

 ### INPUT_FILES
 This folder contains input files for Gaussian (**GAUSSIAN/**), DDEC6 (**DDEC6/**) and Gromacs (**GROMACS/**) computations.